21 Things I Learned From Becoming Warren Buffett

 Play it and have fun.
 Warren loves the game of life.
 His love is infectious.
 It’s clear he does what he loves every day.

 “Look for the job you would take if you didn’t need a job.”

 This doesn’t just apply to a career.
 Life is work and work is life.
 You might as well have fun doing them both, whatever they involve.

 I had fun writing this article.

-Learning from Warren Buffett is far from a chore, it is a pleasure.
-I encourage everyone to watch the documentary and read up more on Warren Buffett.
+Learning from Warren Buffett is far from a chore.
+I encourage everyone to watch the documentary and read up more on the life of Warren Buffett.